Amplify

 Description

-Bionic Power, 2661 Lillooet Street, Vancouver, BC, V5M 4P7, Canada, website
+Bionic Power, 2661 Lillooet Street, Vancouver, BC, V5M 4P7 Canada, website

 Exoskeleton Report does not endorse one exoskeleton product over another.
 The exoskeleton catalog is purely for educational purposes.
-The catalog is meant to provide an easily accessible birds-eye view of the exoskeleton industry, and a quick method to sort exoskeletons by type and purpose.
-All prices are approximate and are meant to provide a general sense of the cost of the devices.
+It is meant to provide an easily accessible bird’ s-eye view of the industry and a quick method for sorting exoskeletons by type and purpose.
+All prices are approximate and are meant to provide a general sense of the devices’ cost.

 Additional information